-Reduced Bandwidth Costs: Serving ad markup only upon winning can save large amounts of bandwidth usage, the costs for which can be large at high volumes especially for exchanges.
-Additional Bidder Flexibility: Bidders may typically know the ad they will serve at the time of bid, but this provides an additional optional decision point after the clearing price has been established.
+- Reduced Bandwidth Costs: Serving ad markup only upon winning can save large amounts of bandwidth usage, the costs for which can be large at high volumes or when sending multiple bids per bid response. - Additional Bidder Flexibility: Bidders may typically know the ad they will serve at the time of bid, but this provides an additional optional decision point after the clearing price has been established.